rodolakis/bluesky_29id/notebooks/notes_202112_run.md

 # General questions:
-- how to set-up data broker? do I need to "change" it between users? how do I create a new catalog for a new experiment/users? how do I reset the scan id number?
+- how to set-up data broker? do I need to "change" it between users?
+No.
+- how do I create a new catalog for a new experiment/users? we keep the same catalog; we change the metadata RE.md (see setup new user below)
+- how do I reset the scan id number?

+        RE.md["scan_id"]      # returns the last scan_id
+        RE.md["scan_id"] = 0  # set the next scan_id to 1
+        RE.md["scan_id"] = 202112080000

+- how to setup new user experiment: eg [USAXS setup_new_user.py](https://github.com/APS-USAXS/ipython-usaxs/blob/master/profile_bluesky/startup/instrument/utils/setup_new_user.py)
 - how do I set my profile for Jupyter like I do for ipython ?(my alias pointing to profile-bluesky gets over-written by my profile-default)
 - how to delete a kernel?
 - BestEffortsCallback: